by Texas Homesteader ~

 Different Sizes of Tortillas

-I made the first batch of tortillas street-taco sized.
-When spreading the batter I spread it very thinly to about 4″ across to make a smaller & thinner tortilla.
-My recipe made about 22 thin street-taco sized tortillas.
+I made the first batch of mix-n-pour tortillas street-taco sized using about 1/4 cup of batter for each tortilla.
+When spreading the batter I spread it very thinly to about 5″ across to make a smaller & thinner tortilla.
+My recipe made about 14 thin street-taco sized tortillas.

-The second batch I made larger and somewhat thicker 5-6″ tortillas to use for homemade enchiladas, fajitas and such and the recipe made 9 or 10 tortillas of that size.
+The second batch I made larger using about 1/3 cup of batter for each approximately 6″ tortilla.
+I also made them somewhat thicker to use for homemade enchiladas, fajitas and such.
+Using 1/3 cup of batter the recipe made 8 or 9 tortillas of that size and thickness.
 They also were very easy to roll without cracking or breaking.

-I love these!
+And I’m thrilled to finally be able to make our own tortillas.
 No longer do I mix up a batch of tortillas and knead, let rest attempt (and FAIL) to roll the dough thin enough.
-And then having them power-shrink the minute they hit the *comal until they’re a thick, dry, bland, sorry excuse for a tortilla.
+And then having them power-shrink the minute they hit the hot *comal until they’re a thick, dry, bland, sorry excuse for a tortilla.

 Using this recipe I simply mix the batter, pour them onto a hot comal or griddle, flip to cook the other side and BOOM!